Dropbox Developer Platform

 Goals

-We wanted to learn if users can successfully accomplish essential tasks, discover the key drivers of friction, and get feedback on how useful the current features are and ideas for new ones.
+I wanted to learn if users can successfully accomplish essential tasks, discover the key drivers of friction, and get feedback on how useful the current features are and ideas for new ones.
 Insights from this research will inform the product strategy in addition to responding to user feedback via Slack.

 Methodology